Vadru93/THPS3-QB-Extension/README.md

 # THPS3-QB-Extension

-1. Include the Extension.h and add the Levelmod.lib to your project.
+1. Include Extension.h and add the Levelmod.lib to your project.

 2. If you use VS you need to set USE MULTI BYTE CHARSET.